sdvillal/jagged/README.rst

 This neat blogpost_ from Matthew Rocklin is highly recommended, as it delivers the promised *"vocabulary to talk about efficient tabular storage"*.
-Add perhaps "blocked" (as in "compression is done in cache-friendly sized blocks") and "chunked" (as in "retrieval is done in I/O-friendly sized chunks").
+Add perhaps "blocked" (as in "compression is done in cache-friendly sized blocks") and "chunked" (as in "retrieval is done in I/O-friendly sized chunks") to the lexicon.
 The castra_ project is worth a look.

 .. _Jagged: https://github.com/sdvillal/jagged